ABMI-Kevin/ndpc/docs/02-methods.md

 Adjust survey length for anthropogenic or geophonic conditions Surveys may occur along roadsides or near areas of loud anthropogenic noise.
 In order to optimize species detections in the detection radius of the ARU, survey time can be extended by 1 minute per traffic event up to maximum survey length time of 10 minutes.
 It’s recommended to keep a stopwatch or phone timer set to the length of the survey interval,  and the maximum survey interval so you don’t have to keep track of the traffic events specifically but rather the time you can survey for.
 Geophonic events are similar.
 If it becomes too windy or rainy to continue the survey, i.e. if geophonic events last for >10 minutes during the survey, the media will be considered “Bad Weather”.
 However, surveys can be extended for 1 minute at a time for intermittent periods of rain or wind.

-Run the speech-to-text recognizer
-During the deployment of the ARU, the field technician records a voice note as the initial recording.
-The voice note has the following format:
-Location name
-Spatial coordinates* (not applicable for Ecosystem Health locations) Date and time
-Observers
-Comments
-“This is A B M I dash Five Six Five dash S W. The date is February 23rd 2022 and the time is 11:06 AM Mountain standard time.
-Observers are John Doe and Jane Doe.”
-A speech-to-text recognizer is used to transcribe this into text information in order to extract the location name, spatial coordinates or confirm the temporal stamp of the ARU, all for quality control purposes.
-The Google Cloud Speech-to-Text recognizer is an advanced deep learning neural network using algorithms for automatic speech recognition.
-The recognizer can also use one of several machine learning models to transcribe the audio files, support for French and other language variants, and alternatives based on likelihood values.
-Google has trained these speech recognition models for specific audio types and sources.
-For example, time stamps derived from the observer speech-to-text array as well as the recording time stamp from the audio would be joined into to create a unique location and recording date with the file prefix from the ARU.
-Some general steps to get started would be to:
-Create a lookup table for the locations or spatial coordinates.
-This can be generated by downloading a list of location names or coordinates entered from WildTrax either in the organization or the project (see Location Management)
-Run the script and instruct the prompts what settings and files you want to use as inputs Folder with audio files
-Matching threshold (0 - 100, where 100 is a perfect match)
-Length of desired trimmed files (in seconds)
-Output file name for csv results

-Upload the trimmed media to WildTrax
-	Once the recordings are trimmed to the correct length of time Bioacoustic Unit staff will upload them to WildTrax.
-Go to My Data -> My Projects and search for the appropriate project for your data.
-Follow the WildTrax protocols on getting data uploaded to a project.

-## Roadside protocol and procedures

-### Breeding Bird Surveys

-### Bioacoustic Unit Surveys

-## Off-road protocol and procedures

-### Atlas Off-road Surveys

-## Data submission